Helpico/Helpico/README.md

 Our ambition is to develop this Ukrainian-born innovation into an open, evidence-based model that other organizations and institutions can adapt and deploy worldwide.
 We are not just solving a local problem; we are building a new approach to inclusive education for children facing adversity everywhere.

-## A Partnership for Research & Mutual Exchange
+## Our Vision for Partnership: A Bridge of Mutual Expertise
-This initiative is designed to be a living laboratory.
-We are actively seeking collaboration with international partners to scientifically validate and scale the Therapeutic Education model.

-We see this not as a one-way street, but as a **bridge of expertise**—a space for genuine dialogue and shared impact.
-Our platform offers a direct channel for European knowledge to meet Ukrainian need, while also providing a unique opportunity for partners to engage with and learn from Ukraine's experience in building resilience.

-In a mutual partnership, we can:
-*   **Co-design and test** our transformative digital tools in real-world school settings.
-*   **Conduct rigorous trials** under a strict scientific framework to measure impact on learning and mental wellbeing.
-*   **Publish and share** our joint findings to contribute to a global body of knowledge on trauma-informed ed-tech.

-## Our Collaborative Ecosystem
 This initiative is a networked effort, not a solo project.
-We have already built a robust **Scientific Alliance** of leading Ukrainian and European academic institutions that are committed to moving forward with the scientific validation and testing of the Therapeutic Education model.
+It is anchored by a robust **Scientific Alliance** of leading Ukrainian and European academic institutions committed to moving forward with the scientific validation and testing of the Therapeutic Education model.

-This ecosystem ensures our work is scientifically grounded, deeply integrated into the Ukrainian context, and ready to scale.
-Our goal is to create a proven, evidence-based model that can be adopted nationwide.

 **Our Scientific Alliance Includes:**
 *   **Lead Ukrainian Research Partner:** Kryvyi Rih State Pedagogical University (KDPU)
 *   **Lead European Partner:** Czech University of Life Sciences Prague (CZU)
 *   **Scientific & Methodological Advisory Board:**